Understanding Cumulative Bonus in Health Insurance Policies

 Factors Affecting Cumulative Bonus in Health Insurance

 Many factors impact the cumulative bonus in health insurance.
-Here are the key factors that affect the cumulative bonus in health insurance.
+Here are the key factors:

 1. Claim History